microbit-drill/buggybit/README.md

 ### Pins
 Which pins for pulse echo and interface resistors for the 3/5v interfacing micro:bit<->Ultransonic module
-- Possible candidates are P8/16 but there are conflicts in micro:bit documentation http://tech.microbit.org/hardware/edgeconnector/

 ### Bluetooth
 micro:bit to micro:bit comunication: pairing and all that jazz